openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 ## Proposal

-This provider enables the OpenShift Installer to provision VM resources in kubevirt infrastructure, that will be used as worker and masters of the clusters.
+This provider enables the OpenShift Installer to provision VM resources in KubeVirt infrastructure, that will be used as worker and masters of the clusters.
 It will also create the bootstrap machine, and the configuration needed to get the initial cluster running by supplying a DNS service and load balancing.

-We want to approach deployment on OpenShift and kubevirt as deployment on cloud similar to the deployments we have on public clouds as AWS and GCP rather than virtualization platform in a way that the machine's network will be private, and the relevant endpoints will be exposed out of the cluster with platform services as we can or pods deployed in the infrastructure cluster to supply the services as DNS and Loadbalancing.
+We want to approach deployment on OpenShift and KubeVirt as deployment on cloud similar to the deployments we have on public clouds as AWS and GCP rather than virtualization platform in a way that the machine's network will be private, and the relevant endpoints will be exposed out of the cluster with platform services as we can or pods deployed in the infrastructure cluster to supply the services as DNS and Loadbalancing.

-We see two main network options for deployment over kubevirt:
+We see two main network options for deployment over KubeVirt:
 - Deploy the tenant cluster on the pods network and use OpenShift services and routes to provide DNS and Load-Balancing.
 - Deploy the tenant cluster on a secondary network (using Multus) and provide DNS service and Load-Balancing